The Board of Wesfarmers Limited and the role and responsibilities of Board and management

 The Board of Wesfarmers Limited

 The Board of Wesfarmers Limited is committed to providing a satisfactory return to its shareholders and fulfilling its corporate governance obligations and responsibilities in the best interests of the company and its stakeholders.
-This corporate governance statement details the key aspects of the governance framework and practices of Wesfarmers.
-It regularly reviews its governance framework and practices so as to ensure they consistently reflect market practice and stakeholder expectations.
+The corporate governance statement details the key aspects of the governance framework and practices of Wesfarmers.
+The company regularly reviews its governance framework and practices so as to ensure they reflect market practice and stakeholder expectations.

-The Board believes that the governance policies and practices adopted by Wesfarmers during the reporting period for the year ended 30 June 2020 follow the recommendations contained in the third edition of the ASX Corporate Governance Council’s Corporate Governance Principles and Recommendations (ASX Principles).
-It is noted that the fourth edition of the ASX Principles was released on 27 February 2019 and takes effect for a listed entity’s first full financial year commencing on or after 1 January 2020 – for Wesfarmers, this is the year ending 30 June 2021.
+The Board believes that the governance policies and practices adopted by Wesfarmers during the reporting period ended 30 June 2021 follow the recommendations contained in the fourth edition of the ASX Corporate Governance Council’s Corporate Governance Principles and Recommendations (ASX Principles) released on 27 February 2019.

 The role and responsibilities of Board and management